Fact Sheet 23:

 Some online retailers use dynamic pricing to engage in price discrimination by charging different prices to different consumers for identical goods or services.
 When you purchase goods or services online, you may be paying a higher or lower price than another online customer buying the same item from the same site at the same time.
 While online shopping enables consumers to easily compare prices, it also allows businesses to collect detailed information about a customer's purchasing history and preferences.
 Online stores can use that information to customize the prices they charge you.

 While dynamic pricing has existed for a long time for time-sensitive products such as airline tickets, hotel room reservations, and rental cars, it’s difficult to justify the use of dynamic pricing for goods and services that are not of a time-sensitive nature.

 There are several ways that you may be able to defeat dynamic pricing.
 Obviously, do not log in to a site before you obtain a price quote.
 Be sure to clear the cookies from your browser before you visit a site.
-Visit sites from different browsers (Internet Explorer, Firefox, and others).
 Utilize price comparison sites that check prices from multiple vendors.
 Finally, if you do log in to a site, try leaving items in your shopping cart for a few days, to see if the merchant offers any discounts.